epfl-herus/demod/docs/source/overview/weather_overview.rst

        while keeping the average temperature for the day unchanged.

 :Availability: As the model employs historical data
-    (i.e., avarage external air temperature) from the UK, it can be used for this context.
+    (i.e., average external air temperature) from the UK, it can be used for this context.
     However, if you have equivalent data for other regions, you can easily extend its application.